itsANHonor/Cineshelf/DOCKER.md

 docker-compose ps
 ```

-You should see `displaycase` running and healthy.
+You should see `cineshelf` running and healthy.

 View logs:
 ```bash